-The heartbeat of the stone: Heritage as the soul of our villages
+The heartbeat of stone: Heritage as the soul of our villages

 An open-air museum

-Passing through the entrance arch of any of our villages is, in essence, taking a journey into the past.
-The heritage we protect is diverse and fascinating: from the austerity of the Romanesque style in the churches of the north to the Mudejar heritage that winds through the streets of the south; from the medieval fortresses that watch over the horizon from the tops of the cliffs to the main squares where the Baroque and the Renaissance come together.
+To cross the entrance arch of any of our villages is, in essence, to take a journey into the past.
+The heritage we protect is diverse and fascinating: from the Romanesque sobriety of the churches in the north to the Mudejar heritage that meanders through the streets of the south; from the medieval fortresses that watch over the horizon from the top of the cliffs, to the main squares where Baroque and Renaissance go hand in hand.

-However, the true magic lies in harmony.
-What makes a village one of “the most beautiful” is the coherence between its architecture and the surrounding landscape.
-It is that perfect symbiosis where stone, lime, wood, and tile seem to have sprung from the very earth.
+However, the real magic lies in the harmony.
+What makes a village one of the "most beautiful" is the coherence between its architecture and the surrounding landscape.
+It is that perfect symbiosis where stone, lime, wood and tile seem to have sprouted from the same earth.

 ![]() | ![]() |

 Being part of this network implies a shared responsibility: conservation.
-Protecting heritage does not mean freezing it in time, but managing it with sensitivity so that it remains livable and s
+Protecting heritage does not mean freezing it in time, but managing it with sensitivity so that it remains habitable and healthy.